syyePhenomenol/RandoMapMod/README.md

     - Colors will be interpreted in standard RGBA format ``[r, g, b, a]``.
     - If you want to keep the default color of something, delete the corresponding line in the file (or change ``[r, g, b, a]`` to ``[]``).
 - To override the default key/input binds, install DebugMod and set binds as you like in the Pause Menu.

+# Connections Menu
+- If you want to restrict RandoMapMod's functionality for an entire Randomizer run, you can enable/disable the following features in the connections menu:
+    - Spoilers
+    - Pin Selection
+    - Room Selection
+    - Location Hints
+    - Progression Hints
+    - Visual Customization
+    - Map Benchwarp
+    - Pathfinder
+    - Item Compass
+    - Map Mode: forces only one map mode to be available if enabled
+- Adding any feature restrictions will affect the randomization hash.
+- These settings can be shared through RandoSettingsManager.

 # How To Install
 Download [Lumafly](https://themulhima.github.io/Lumafly/) and install the mod in the application.